Compressible turbulent convection in highly stratified adiabatic background: Simulation model and parameters of compressible convection

 Superadiabaticity is the excess relative temperature gradient with respect to the adiabatic equilibrium state, or in other words, a measure of the driving of convection.
 If one takes the characteristic free-fall velocity, $U_{f}= \sqrt{\epsilon g H} $, then a free-fall Mach number,

+follows. \colb{The notation $\langle \cdot\rangle_{A,t} $ corresponds to a combined average over the horizontal directions and time which is given for a field $X$ as

-follows.
-Thus strength of compressibility is thus a function of both, $\epsilon$ and $D$.
+where $N_{x}$, $N_{y}$, and $N_{t}$ are the grid point numbers with respect to $x$-, $y$-directions, and number of snapshots, respectively.} The strength of compressibility is thus a function of both, $\epsilon$ and $D$.
 From \eqref{eq:mach}, it is expected that compressibility at the top is higher than at the bottom.
 For $\epsilon \rightarrow 0$, we get the anelastic approximation where the acoustic waves are filtered out from the equations.
-Rayleigh B\'ernard convection in the Oberbeck-Boussinesq (OB) regime follows for $\epsilon, D \rightarrow 0$.
-On the basis of the new parameters, we will use $Ra= \epsilon g H^{3}/\left( \nu \kappa \right)$ and Prandtl number, $Pr= \nu/\kappa$, where $\kappa$ is the temperature diffusivity and $\nu=\mu/\rho$ the kinematic viscosity.
-In this work, we focus on a constant and low but finite superadiabaticity, $\epsilon=0.1$ for a range of $D$ from $0.1$ to $0.8$.
-All other governing parameters such as the $Ra$, $Pr$ and aspect ratio, $\Gamma$ are kept constant, see Table. \ref{tab:simu1}.
-In all figures that follow, unless specified otherwise, we use the plotting style given in the last column.
+Rayleigh-B\'ernard convection in the Oberbeck-Boussinesq (OB) regime follows for $\epsilon, D \rightarrow 0$.
+On the basis of the new parameters, we will use $Ra= \epsilon g H^{3}/(\nu^{B} \kappa^{B})$ and Prandtl number, $Pr= \nu^B/\kappa^B$, where $\kappa^B= k/\left(C_{p} \rho_a^B \right)$ is the temperature diffusivity and $\nu^B=\mu/\rho_a^B$ the kinematic viscosity. \colb{The Rayleigh number is here defined with respect to the bottom variables and thus constant for all cases.
+Unlike $Ra$, which varies across depth due to density dependence, Prandtl number $Pr$ is a constant in the entire domain, since the density drops out for $\nu$ and $\kappa$.} In this work, we focus on a constant and low but finite superadiabaticity, $\epsilon=0.1$ for a range of $D$ from $0.1$ to $0.8$.
+All other governing parameters such as the, $Ra \approx 10^6$, $Pr= 0.72$ and aspect ratio, $\Gamma= 4$ are kept constant, see table \ref{tab:simu1}.
+In all figures that follow, unless specified otherwise, we use the plotting style given in the last column. \colb{From table \ref{tab:simu1}, we observe that in our study, the strength of density stratification $\left(\rho_{a}^{B}/\rho_{a}^{T}\right)$ ranges from 1.3 at $D= 0.1$ to 55.9 at $D=0.8$.
+The degree of stratification in previous compressible convection simulations is thus significantly smaller than what we will study here.
+The strongest stratification ratios in \cite{VerWSAJ2015}, \cite{jones2022}, and \cite{tilgner2011} are 20.1, 10 and 4.6, respectively.}